Skip To Main Content

 The Achilles tendon is the thickest tendon in the human body.
 It is a strong, fibrous cord that connects the calf muscles to the heel bone.
 The tendon stretches from about the middle of the calf down to the top of the heel.

-Since it helps to facilitate the movements during running, walking, and jumping, the Achilles tendon can endure a great deal of use – especially if a person enjoys high-impact sports such as running, soccer, or basketball.
-This makes it susceptible to injury due to overuse.
+It helps to facilitate the movements that require pushing off the foot like running, walking, and jumping.
+The Achilles tendon can endure a great deal of use – especially if a person enjoys high-impact sports such as running, soccer, or basketball.
+It also sees 4-6 times a person’s body weight, and has areas with decreased blood supply.
+This makes it susceptible to chronic injuries due to overuse as well as sudden, acute ruptures.

-Pain linked to the Achilles tendon can range from mild aching to severe discomfort.
+Pain linked to the Achilles tendon can range from mild and chronic aching, to severe – and sometimes sudden – discomfort.
 The types of pain are often telling as to what type of condition or injury might be associated with that pain.

-With more mild pain, the aching can stem from inflammation or degeneration caused by overuse or sudden increases in use that lead to continued stress on the tendon.
-In most cases, the feeling starts early in the morning and gradually lessens as the day goes on.
+In many cases, there is soreness and stiffness that starts early in the morning and gradually lessens as the day goes on.
 It can also start as a person begins to exercise and then slowly fade as they continue the activity.
-Some people may experience swelling or thickening of the tendon.
+This pain can be mild, but if the offending activity continues, this often gradually gets worse.

-“Whether this persistent pain is mild or severe, it is not something that should be ignored or put off,” Dr. Rajamanickam said.
-“Without consulting your doctor or treating the pain, it has the potential to get worse.
-It may get better, but consulting your doctor is strongly advised.”
+“Whether the pain is mild or severe, it is not something that should be ignored or put off,” Dr. Zmich said.
+“Without consulting your doctor and treating the pain, it has the potential to get worse.
+Specifically, an untreated Achilles tendon rupture can be devastating.
+Prompt evaluation is crucial in keeping both nonoperative and operative options open.
+Consulting your primary care provider or requesting a referral to an orthopedic specialist is strongly advised.
+Achilles tendon ruptures are also a common injury that can be seen in our urgent cares.”

 There are several things that increase the likelihood of developing an injury to the Achilles tendon.